mbellman/sequencer2/style-guide.md

 2. All `enum` property names should use all-capitalized SNAKE_CASE.

 ## Variables and Constants
-1. All variable names should use camelCase.
+1. All variable names should use lowercased camelCase.
 2. All `const` names should use all-capitalized SNAKE_CASE.

 ## Comments
-1. Always add a header comment for `classes`, class methods, class variables, `interfaces`, interface properties, `functions`, `types`, `enums`, and `vars`/`consts` in the module or global scope.
+1. **Always** add a header comment for `classes`, class methods, class variables, `interfaces`, interface members, `functions`, `types`, `enums`, and `vars`/`consts` in the module or global scope.
 Even if the purpose of a construct seems obvious, it's safer to avoid any ambiguity.
 Comments at regular intervals also impart a certain visual consistency to the look of the code.
 2. Use comments sparingly inside `functions` or class methods.
 If you are tempted to use a comment to describe a particular control flow within the function, see if it can be explained as part of the function's header comment.
 For exceedingly long functions or algorithms, comments may indeed be necessary for clarification or exposition.
+Use whichever comment format seems appropriate (`// ...`, `/* ... */`, etc.).

 `class`, class member, `interface`, `function`, `enum`, and `type` header comments should be of the style: